2025 Columbus Crew season

 The 2025 Columbus Crew season was the club's 30th season of existence and their 30th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
 The first match of the season was on February 22 against Chicago Fire FC.
-It was their third season under head coach Wilfried Nancy.
+It was their third and final season under head coach Wilfried Nancy.
 The club revealed a logo to commemorate their 30th season.